Outside Philadelphia Is Pennsylvania's City With Vintage Charm And Tasty Eats

 For a breath of fresh air, just 10 minutes by car north of town is Hibernia County Park, where over 900 acres of serene woodlands and tranquil meadows await.
 Take a stroll through the hiking trails, fish along the Brandywine Creek, or find a picnic pavilion to sit and enjoy the natural landscape.
 Whatever you're in the mood for, Coatesville has excitement for everyone.

-After spending the day sightseeing, Coatesville's delicious local eateries await.
+After spending the day sightseeing, Coatesville's local eateries await.
 From mouthwatering Chinese dishes to a classic pizza, Coatesville can satisfy all cravings.
-Drive just 10 minutes south of town to spend the evening amidst charming surroundings at the Whip Tavern, a highly-rated English pub.
+Visitors can spend the evening in charming surroundings at The Whip Tavern, a highly rated English pub.
 Tuck into traditional fare like bangers and mash, Scotch eggs, and Welsh rarebit with a side of sticky toffee pudding for dessert.
 If you're there over the weekend, the pub offers a rotating selection of popular specialties like beef wellington and even haggis.

 If you'd rather stay close to downtown, stop by the Little Chef for everything from chicken cheese steak to jambalaya.
 Locals enjoy the tasty food and fast service, and if you're staying overnight in Coatesville, excellent breakfast options are also available.
 For delicious beers and light bites, try the Animated Brewing Company, while the Alquisiras Restaurant is highly rated for Mexican favorites.